 Efficiency refers to the allocation of limited economic resources to meet the healthcare needs of a society.
 There are several types of efficiency (more thoroughly described in module 4d Health Economics section 1: The Principles of Health Economics).
 Briefly:

-Equity is the fair distribution of benefits across the population.
-Section 1: The Concepts of Need and Social Justice provides different theories of what is fair and notes that the choice is a moral rather than objective one.
+Equity is the ‘fair’ distribution of benefits across the population.
+Section 1: The Concepts of Need and Social Justice outlines different approaches to the ‘fair’ distribution of resources, based on moral principles and theories of social justice.

-In the utilitarian theory of social justice, equity = equality.
-This is called end state equity a situation where there is an equal distribution of benefits.
+The Utilitarian theory of social justice states that equity = equality.
+This is called end state equity – a situation where there is an equal distribution of benefits.

-In the egalitarian theory of social justice, equity is achieved when people have the same opportunities to obtain benefits even if the outcomes are unequal.
+The Egalitarian theory of social justice states that equity is achieved when people have the same opportunities to obtain benefits even if the outcomes are unequal.
 This is called process equity.